 Since college days, Anne has been the love of his life.
 Their daughter, Chesed, and son, Rob, grew up in Asia and have also worked for several years overseas as adults.
-Chesed presently lives in Virginia where she recruits and trains students for overseas experiences.
-Rob, and his wife Lindsey, live in Barstow where he serves on the staff of FBC.
+Chesed presently lives in Virginia with her husband Matthew where she recruits and trains students for overseas experiences.
+Rob, and his wife Lindsey and daughter Millie, live in Barstow, CA, where he serves on the staff of FBC.

 Degrees and Accolades